 The overall direction and instructional format of the lectures will be conducted by Dr. Olson.
 It is highly recommended that you come to class so that you take full advantage of the resources available to you.
 You are responsible for all material and announcements presented in lecture, which will begin promptly at 9:00 AM.
-We will take two short breaks (10 min), and lecture will end at 12:10 PM.
+About halfway through lecture, you will have a short break (10-15 min), after which lecture will resume until 12:10 PM

 Prior to each lecture, you should read the corresponding section in the textbook as outlined on page 4.
 Some material will be covered only lightly in order to devote more time to problem solving and concept application in class.
 Class time will be most lucrative for you if you read the book ahead of time, and work some of the problems.
-It is also advised that you actively work through the posted lecture slides prior to the relevant lecture.

-Discovery (20%):
+Discovery (15%):

-Dr. Diana S. Hamilton; hamilton@umbc.edu; Office: MEYR 366; 410-455-3461; Office hours: by apt Discovery sessions will be overseen by Dr. Hamilton and experienced teaching assistants.
+Dr. Diana S. Hamilton; hamilton@umbc.edu; Office: MEYR 366; 410-455-3461; Office hours: by apptDiscovery sessions will be overseen by Dr. Hamilton and experienced teaching assistants.
 Discovery sessions will be used to guide you through the main concepts in this course.
-Discovery will begin on Tuesday, July 9th (the first day of class).
+Discovery will begin on Tuesday, May 27th (the first day of class).
 Discovery will be worth 20% of your grade in the course.
 Attendance is mandatory.
 Failure to attend will result in the loss of all points for that class.
 Up to two absences will be excused for University recognized documented reasons.
 Unexcused absences will be penalized as outlined on the following page.
 See Blackboard for more information about Discovery.